Code-Institute-Submissions/KristianColville1-fine-chop_JanResub/README.md

 ### SEO

 Large focus on this aspect as optimizing the website is important for excellent SEO.
 Keyword phrases have been used to target specific users results instead of generic keywords.
-To benefit from this Googles Keyword Planner was used to help focus and import organic search results which can help reduce the advertising budget and instead expend more resources elsewhere.
+To benefit from this Googles Keyword Planner was used to help focus and increase organic search results which can help reduce the advertising budget and instead expend more resources elsewhere.

 - We published content that is highly relevant for the goals at FineChop
 - This business model is competitive and having keyword phrases helps us stand out.
 We have researched the best keyword phrases with the help of Googles Keyword Planner.